Numbers: Integers

 Example |

 Always first calculate what is in between brackets.
-The calculation between brackets is always done before any other operation. |
+Calculations between brackets are always made before any other operation. |

 Example |